Navigating Immigration Law · · 19 min read

 • Visa Availability: A visa must be available in your category at the time of filing.
 You can check current visa availability through the Visa Bulletin, which provides updates on family-based and employment-based categories.

-To ensure you meet these criteria, we encourage you to schedule a free consultation with Vasquez Law Firm.
+To ensure you meet these criteria, we encourage you to schedule a consultation with Vasquez Law Firm.
 The consultation process includes the following steps:

 Failure to reply to requests for extra evidence or missed appointments can lead to significant delays or even rejection of your submission.
 Consulting with an immigration attorney is highly recommended to assess your unique situation and confirm that you meet all eligibility requirements.
-Understanding these legal entry prerequisites is crucial for a successful adjustment of status application.
+Understanding these legal entry prerequisites is crucial for a successful application.
 Many immigrants have effectively navigated these criteria with the right support throughout their journey.

 Follow the flow of boxes to see if you meet the eligibility criteria for Adjustment of Status.
 If you do, you can move on to scheduling a consultation, where our attorneys will guide you through the next steps.